 Negotiate in good faith

 Do not electronically record or serve legal documents

 Even though the Mediator explains the parties about their conflict and the process of mediation, it is possible that the parties do not understand what mediation is, nor the Mediator’s role in the mediation.
 The Mediator is there to help resolve their conflict.
 The Mediator does not tell them what to do.
 The Mediator is not acting as a judge or an attorney.
 The Mediator helps move the process along so they can better evaluate their conflict and brainstorm opportunities to reach a resolution, if possible.

 Enforce ground rules

 Identify areas of mutual interest

 Mediation is a win-win outcome for both parties.
 Janet Kerobyan has mediated, facilitated and conciliated enough cases to make sure each side is evaluated and heard thoroughly.
-A successful mediator is attention to details and every emotion, concern and problem is brought to the table so that no “what if’s” are left after the completion of our session.
+A successful mediator is attention to details, and every emotion, concern and problem is brought to the table so that no “what if’s” are left after the completion of the session.